 The Georgia WIC Program reserves the right to make exceptions to (waive) the limiting and/or vendor selection criteria to address inadequate participant access to supplemental foods.
-However, competitive pricing and meeting the minimum WIC approved food stocking requirements are not waivable, per federal regulations.
+However, competitive pricing and meeting the minimum WIC approved food stocking requirements are not waivable, per federal regulations 7 CFR § 246.4(a)(14)(ii).